Court, prison and police records

-Please note that many of these records will be subject to restricted access under the Data Protection Act.
-This is likely to affect records less than 100 years old.
+Please note that records which were created less than 100 years ago will be subject to restricted access under the Data Protection Act.

-The History Centre holds records of court proceedings and verdicts for the Petty Sessions (and later magistrates courts) and Quarter Sessions (as well as some of the County Courts).
+The History Centre holds records of court proceedings and verdicts for the Petty Sessions (later magistrates courts) and Quarter Sessions, as well as some of the County Courts.

 Most Petty Sessions and magistrates court records are listed on our online catalogue.
 For Quarter Sessions records there is an outline of the collection on our online catalogue, otherwise please contact us for advice on what we hold.

-In some cases in may be easier to find the information you need to by looking through local newspapers, as court cases were often reported in detail.
+In some cases in may be worth looking through local newspapers, as court cases were often reported in detail.

-The most serious crimes were tried as the Assizes.
-Records of this court are held at The National Archives (opens in a new window) .
+The most serious crimes were tried at the Assizes, records of this court are held at The National Archives (opens in a new window).